Populated places in Ukraine

-In Ukraine, the term "populated place" (населений пункт) refers to a structured component of the human settlement system, representing a stationary community within a territorially cohesive and compact area characterized by a significant concentration of population.
+In Ukraine, the term populated place (населений пункт) refers to a structured component of the human settlement system, representing a stationary community within a territorially cohesive and compact area characterized by a significant concentration of population.
 Its defining attribute is the continuous presence of human inhabitants.
 Populated places in Ukraine are classified into two primary categories: urban and rural.
 Urban populated places are cities, whereas rural areas include villages and selyshches.

-All populated places are governed by their hromada (municipality), be it a village, city or any other type of settlement.
+All populated places are governed by their hromada (municipality), be it a village, a settlement, or a city.
 A municipality may consist of one or several populated places, and is (except Kyiv and Sevastopol) a constituent part of a raion (district) which in turn is a constituent of an oblast (province).

 Besides regular populated places in Ukraine, that are part of administrative division and population census, there are several additional categories for populated places that are used for other purposes.
 Among such categories are mountainous populated places, historic populated places, and others.

 The 2015 law on decommunization required populated places and toponymy related to Ukraine's past in the Soviet Union to be renamed.
 Leading to a string of new Ukrainian toponyms.
 On 21 March 2023, about a year after the 2022 Russian invasion of Ukraine and subsequent occupation of parts of Ukraine by Russia, the Ukrainian parliament adopted the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy", which is set to change the names of places associated with Russian imperialism.
 In the law's explanatory note was stated this was "a ban on assigning geographic objects names that glorify, perpetuate, promote, or symbolize the occupying state."

-2024 law
+Definition by the 2024 Law of Ukraine

 The Law of Ukraine of 28.07.2023 № 3285-IX "About the procedure for solving certain issues of the administrative and territorial system of Ukraine" established the following terminology regarding populated places: